novainsilico/demo-jinko-api-cookbook/README.md

 ## Quick start

-This project rely on [poetry](https://python-poetry.org/) to manage dependency, but any valid jupyter-lab environnement will work.
+This project relies on [poetry](https://python-poetry.org/) to manage dependency, but any valid jupyter-lab environnement will work.

 1. Join [jinko.ai](https://www.jinko.ai), create or choose a project.
 2. Register an "Editor" API token from the [project settings](https://doc.jinko.ai/docs/quick-start)